 4.2.
-Waterloo Estate (South) Design Guide (draft) and draft Sydney DCP 2012
+Waterloo Estate (South) Design Guide (draft)

 Depending on the value of future applications, Waterloo Estate (South) is likely to be State Significant Development and assessed and determined by the NSW Government.
-This follows changes to the State Environmental Planning Policy (State and Regional Development) 2011 on 5 February 2021 to specify that development carried out by or on behalf of LAHC with a value of over \$100 million is State Significant Development.
+This follows changes to the State Environmental Planning Policy (Planning Systems) 2021, which came into effect on 1 March 2022, to specify that development carried out by or on behalf of LAHC with a value of over \$100 million is State Significant Development.

 Where sites are identified SSD, the Sydney Development Control Plan 2012 does not apply.
 To address this, the Waterloo Estate (South) Design Guide (draft) provides more detailed controls to guide development on the site.
 The provisions proposed to be inserted into the Sydney LEP 2012 will require the Design Guide be considered prior to granting approval of development on the site.
+It is not the intent to elevate the guidance within the design guide to the status of development standards.
+Rather, the design guide is to be considered during the merit-based assessment of future applications, and may allow some flexibility when an application can demonstrate, in instances of non-compliance, the objectives are nonetheless satisfied.

-In the event that Waterloo Estate (South) is not identified SSD, the Design Guide will be used as a development control plan.
+In the event that Waterloo Estate (South) is not identified SSD, the Design Guide will be used in a similar manner a development control plan would be used to provide guidance.